 North Dakota Notary Application

 Complete the application according to the instructions provided.
 You will need to contact a commissioned notary public to complete the affidavit of qualifications and oath of office.
 Make arrangements to have a notary public take your acknowledgment under oath or affirmation that the information provided in the application is true.
-The Notary Search feature from Notary-services.com can be helpful in contacting a notary public.
-Simply click the link below, enter your home ZIP code and click search for a list of notaries public in your area: Click here Notary Search
+The Notary Search feature from Notary Rotary can be helpful in contacting a notary public.
+Simply click the link below, enter your home ZIP code and click search for a list of notaries public in your area: Click here Find a Notary

 The completed application, your surety bond and a $36.00 filing fee made payable to the "Secretary of State" should be sent to the following address: